gnosis/ido-ux/src/docs/files/devguide04.md

 #### 1. The seller sets six parameters:

 - Auctioning-token:  refers to the token you want to sell in the auction, with the token address as a string.
 - Bidding-token: refers to the token the bidders will use to bid on the auctioned token (e.g. USDC, ETH, or DAI), with the token address as a string.
-Multiple bidding tokens can be specified.
 - Sell-amount: refers to the amount of tokens that you will sell, with the amount as an integer.
 - Min-buy-amount: refers to the minimum amount of buy tokens you are willing to accept.
 The minimum sell price of the auction is calculated by dividing the sell-amount/min-buy-amount.
 - Duration: refers to how long is the auction going to last for.